BearBoss-Zheng/SpringInAction6_Note/Spring.md

 >
 > Instead, consider one of the other password encoders, any of which are more secure.We’re going to use `BCryptPasswordEncoder` for the examples in this book.

-To configure a user store for authentication purposes, you’ll need to declare a `UserDetailsService` bean.
+To configure ==a user store== for authentication purposes, you’ll need to declare a `UserDetailsService` bean.

 ```java
 public interface UserDetailsService {